 - Secondary Support: These are the type of support which not directly connected pipes but connected to either civil foundations or Structural members.
 With the help of these secondary supports, Primary support rests on its location.
 Antifriction Pad, Limit stopper, Guide, Goalpost are some of the examples of secondary supports.

-In piping support design there are various types of support that help pipes for their stability and poisonings.
+In support design, there are various types of support in piping that help pipes for their stability and poisonings.
 Some of the individual support or a combination of these types of support for the piping systems have their own design criteria and importance towards installation.
 The Types of Piping Supports are as follows:

 Clamped Type Supports